connorsadler/supermarketPricing_ConnorSadler_OctNov2017/supermarketPricing_ConnorSadler_OctNov2017/readme.txt

 MonetaryAmount
 - In reality this may be linked to some sort of monetary system e.g. Sterling

-Pricing Calc
+Pricing Calculation
-- cfstodo: notes
+- Done in CheckoutCalculator, please see comments in that class

 Offers
 - cfstodo: notes